mosip/inji-certify/docs/technical_docs/Local_Development.md

   - Update the `didUrl` field of the `credentialConfig` to have the same value as the above property to verify the VC.

 ## VC Issuance With Local Setup
-1. Use the Postman collection and environment located at [Inji Certify Mock Collection](./postman-collections/inji-certify-with-mock-identity.postman_collection.json) and [Inji Certify Mock Environment](./postman-collections/inji-certify-with-mock-identity.postman_environment.json) to test the VC issuance flow.
+1. Use the Postman collection and environment located at [Inji Certify Mock Collection](../postman_collections/authorization_code_flow/data_provider_plugin/inji-certify-with-mock-identity.postman_collection.json) and [Inji Certify Mock Environment](../postman_collections/authorization_code_flow/data_provider_plugin/inji-certify-with-mock-identity.postman_environment.json) to test the VC issuance flow.
-2. Locate the `Get Farmer Credential` POST request inside the VCI folder
+2. Locate the `8.
+Get Farmer Credential` POST request inside the VCI folder
 3. Send the VC request and the response will be farmer credential json.
 4. Try verification with [Univerifier](https://univerifier.io)